danielsaidi/Vandelay/README.md

 ## What is Vandelay?

 Vandelay is a string and data importer/exporter for iOS.
-It comes with built-in support for a few basic data sources and can be extended with even more.
+It comes with built-in support for some data sources and can be extended with more.